jxskiss/gopkg/README.md

 1. `unsafe/reflectx` contains many utilities to work with reflection, providing convenient APIs or better performance.

-1. `utils/httputil` contains some utilities to work with HTTP requests.

 1. `utils/ptr` provides small functions to work with pointer types, such as copying value as pointer, converting integer to string pointer, or dereference pointer which may be nil, etc.
    It helps to reduce duplicate code and makes code clearer and simpler.